lalitha2019/wordle-analysis/README.md

 Files:
-wordle-data - text file - has the collection of wordle words used in this project. wordle_analysis-6.py - python code - includes notes about what I am learning along the way. wordle_graph.png - screenshots of some example visualizations
+wordle-data - text file - has the collection of wordle words used in this project. wordle_analysis.py - python code - includes notes about what I am learning along the way.
+Default-Visualization.jpg - screenshot of default visualization that pops up when the code is run

+Letter-E-day14-to-day18
+Letter-E-first-5-days